NedzaBartlomiej/OAuth2-Spring-app-flow/README.md

 ### Getting token (Access Token/ID Token) from Google
 1. When resource-owner login correctly on Google login page, the `Authorization Code` is returned to client
-2. Client requesting for token with `Authorization Code`
+2. Client requesting for token with `Authorization Code` (to auth-server)
 3. The token is returned to client
+4. And used in requests to resource-server.

 ### Access Token vs ID Token